savaris/WDI_LDN_PROJECT_4_CLIENT/README.md

 ---

-A fully workinf version of the app can be found on:

 # Further implementations for the future.
 As with any piece of code further functionality/styling is always part of its core.
 As such, additional features I would like to include further down the line are: